 Your brand voice encapsulates who your company is and how you communicate with your potential customers, clients, or users.
-This step-by-step guide will teach you how to create an accurate brand voice.
+This step-by-step guide will teach you how to create an accurate brand voice and focuses on the following key points:

-- An accurate brand voice requires a thorough understanding of who your buyer is and why they buy from you.
+An accurate brand voice requires a thorough understanding of your buyer.

 Think about your favorite brand.
 It doesn’t matter whether it’s a fashion brand, a tech brand, a food brand, or anything else.
 Think about the last marketing email you received from them, the last ad of theirs that you saw, the last social posting or blog post.
 Better yet, pull one (or multiple) of those things up in front of you and read the messaging to yourself, silently, in your head.